 Other providers are still deciding on guidance and we will update this article as we get more information.

 After a spate of high-profile XL Bully attacks which saw 23 people die since 2020, the breed has been put on the Dangerous Dogs Act list of banned breeds.
-From December 31 the dogs must be kept on a lead and muzzled when in public.
+Since December 31 2023 the dogs must be kept on a lead and muzzled when in public.

 It is also illegal to breed, sell, advertise, gift, exchange, abandon or let XL Bully dogs stray.